 - Meeting locations should be ADA-compliant and efforts should be made to ensure members of different languages and/or abilities can participate in meetings.

-County Committee Meeting Operations: KCDCC meetings operate under Robert’s Rules of Order, but meetings typically proceed ad hoc, with little ability for members to be heard, make motions, or ensure the voting process is efficient and correct.
-Rules changes introduced in 2021 further limit the ability of members to bring resolutions before the KCDCC.
-NKD believes several changes are needed to have transparent, well-ordered, and functional meetings.
+County Committee Meeting Operations: KCDCC meetings are required under County Committee by-laws to operate under Robert’s Rules of Order, but meetings typically proceed ad hoc, with little ability for members to be heard, make motions, or to ensure that the voting process is efficient and correctly tabulated and communicated in the course of the meeting.
+Rules changes introduced in 2021 and 2022 further limit public access as well as the ability of members to present rules amendments and bring resolutions before the KCDCC.
+Several changes are needed to have transparent, well-ordered, and functional meetings.

-- The Chair of the County Committee should be certified in Parliamentary Procedures, and if not, the Party should hire a neutral Parliamentarian to advise the chair during County Committee meetings.
+- The Chairperson of the County Committee should be certified in Parliamentary Procedures, and if not, the Party should hire a neutral Parliamentarian to advise the Chairperson during County Committee meetings.

 - The Chairperson should ensure all members can be heard during the meeting, when speaking within the rules of order.

-- The Chairperson should ensure integrity in the voting process, including ensuring that all proxy votes are appropriately applied.
+- The Chairperson should ensure integrity in the voting process, including ensuring that all proxy votes are appropriately applied, that District Leaders have an opportunity to review the process prior to the Organizational Meeting, and that a record of any votes counted by electronic means are produced immediately after the meeting.

 - The Chairperson should ensure that all resolutions properly submitted are brought to a vote, and Party rules should allow any member to bring a resolution before the County Committee.